fastoch/Networking/IP_Subnetting.md

 **Example 1**: 10.1.1.0/24
 Split this into smaller subnets, each subnet needs to support 14 machines.

-14 hosts means that we only need 4 bits for the host portion, since 2 to the power of 4 = 16
+14 hosts means that we only need 4 bits for the host portion, since 2⁴ = 16
 The 2 remaining addresses in each subnet will be for the subnet id and for the broadcast.

 Our subnet mask will be: 32 - 4 = /28